 a CBSM Student Organization, each CSO must also meet a few additional requirements.

 - Marketing Assistance

-- At least one officer must complete a SOM Student Organization Orientation Session
+- At least one officer must complete a CBSM Student Organization Orientation Session

 - Provide a list of organization membership, including email addresses, when requested

-- Submit an SSO Report twice per semester
+- Submit a CSO Report twice per semester.

-- Work with SOM for liaison assistance with UA Executives at any SSO events
+- Work with CBSM for liaison assistance with UA Executives at any CSO events.

 - Student organization president signs an agreement indicating the organization’s understanding

-For more details on each of these items, download the full document - What it Means to be a SOM Student Organization
+For more details on each of these items, download the full document - What it Means to be a CBSM Student Organization.

 Twice a semester your student organization is required to submit a Student Organization Report.